 My kids read (or listened to) every story in the place.
 I think there were ten in all.
 At the end of the exhibit are some of H.C.
 Andersen’s belongings.
 Since we were unable to visit his childhood home and museum in Odense, this would have to suffice.
 We thought it was a great introduction to the fairy tales of Hans Christian Andersen and worth the half hour we spent on the self guided tour.

 There seems to be a bakery on every corner, you really can’t go wrong just choosing one, going in, and pointing out a danish that calls your name.
 We sampled several bakeries: Weinerbageriet, Meyers Bageri, and Conditori La Glace.
 They were all delicious and we tried every danish you can imagine.
 Chocolate, cinnamon, with or without frosting, we really weren’t picky.
 Find one near you and be sure to stop in for a delicious treat.

-Take a day trip to Roskilde’s Viking Ship Museum
+Take a day trip to Roskilde and the Viking Ship Museum

 Probably one of the highlights of our visit, was taking a trip to the Viking Ship Museum in Roskilde.
 Using the CC, it is approximately 40 minutes by train and then a 15 minute walk to the museum from the station.

 The museum has five different Viking ships from the 11th century on display.
 In the boat yard, there are builders creating boats, metal workers forging, and other craftsmen making a variety of boat related items.
 It is truly an interactive experience and if you are so inclined, you can even row a Viking ship replica out into the water.